unjs/unwasm/README.md

 ## Bindings API

-When importing a `.wasm` module, unwasm resolves, reads and then parses the module to get the information about imports and exports.
+When importing a `.wasm` module, unwasm resolves, reads, and then parses the module to get the information about imports and exports.

-If the target environment supports [top level `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#top_level_await) and also the wasm module requires no imports object (auto detected after parsing), unwasm generates bindings to allow importing wasm module like any other ESM import.
+If the target environment supports [top level `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#top_level_await) and also the wasm module requires no imports object (auto-detected after parsing), unwasm generates bindings to allow importing wasm module like any other ESM import.

-If target environment lacks support for [top level `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#top_level_await) or the wasm module requires imports object, unwasm will export a wrapped [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object which is also a `Function`.
-This way we still have a simple syntax as close as possible to ESM modules and also we can lazily initialize module with imports object.
+If the target environment lacks support for [top level `await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await#top_level_await) or the wasm module requires imports object, unwasm will export a wrapped [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object which is also a `Function`.
+This way we still have a simple syntax as close as possible to ESM modules and also we can lazily initialize modules with import objects.

 **Example:** Using static import